 Creating New User using Webmin

 To create a new user using Webmin, let's go to the Users and Groups page under the System drop-down menu.
 There you’ll be able to easily create and manage user accounts.

 Once you choose the New user creation option, then you will have to add its further details in next available options that will be comprised of user details, password options and group membership details.
 Then click on the "Create" button at the bottom of the page after you configured your new user.

 You can also open the system command shell by navigating Others >> Command Shell option on the left bar of your Webmin Administration.
 It looks to be a normal terminal window, the only difference is that it is on a web browser.
 So, enter any shell command to execute in the text field as shown below.

 MySQL Database Administration

 We can perform almost every function through Webmin that we do from command line.
-In order to manage your database server, navigate to Servers section and click on the MySQL Database Server under the drop down option.
-You will see all the databases in this section and can also perform system level functions from here.
-If you want to create new data base then drag your mouse and point to the option under the MySQL databases as shown below.
+In order to manage your database server, navigate to the Servers section, and click on the MySQL Database Server under the drop-down option.
+You will see all the databases in this section and can also perform system-level functions from here.
+If you want to create a new database then drag your mouse and point to the option under the MySQL databases as shown below.

 Its concluded that now we can perform every system-level task using the Webmin GUI.
 There are many functions available through Webmin from restart servers to managing their services and VPN to using CD burning etc. So, look around and explore the various features and services that are available through Webmin and start setting up and customizing your systems.
 It’s just wonderful software that every system administrator must have installed.